osisoft/AVEVA-Adapter-BACnet-Docs/content/index.md

 # Overview

-PI Adapter for BACnet is a data-collection component that transfers time-series data from source devices to OMF endpoints in OSIsoft Cloud Services or PI Servers.
+PI Adapter for BACnet is a data-collection component that transfers time-series data from source devices to OMF endpoints in AVEVA Data Hub or PI Servers.
 Building Automation and Control Networks (BACnet) is a communication protocol that is developed and maintained by ASHRAE.
 The adapter adheres to ANSI/ASHRAE Standard 135-2012 and communicates with any device using BACnet/IP and devices that conform to other BACnet protocols using a BACnet gateway or router.

 ![PI Adapter for BACnet architecture](images/pi-adapter-for-bacnet-architecture-diagram.png)

 ## Adapter installation

-You can install the adapter with a download kit that you can obtain from the OSIsoft Customer Portal.
+You can install the adapter with a download kit that you can obtain from the AVEVA Customer Portal.
 You can install the adapter on devices running either Windows or Linux operating systems.

 ## Adapter configuration